dy/piezo/docs/r&d.md

   + keeps the notion of "producing"
   + less mental load, `|>` and `| i ->` are similar
   + turns `a | b -> c` into a ternary (that's it)
+    - somewhat parsing problem, it's problematic to have `|` of different precedence
   + keeps notion of diamond (flow loops) and vertical bar (pipe)
   + makes nice meaning to pipes `gen() | i -> filter(i) | i -> amp(i)`
   + makes meaning for `|=` as `out |= i -> i`